 Our hospital is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors.
 We are continuing to monitor the evolving situation with the coronavirus (COVID-19) and are taking the necessary steps to ensure we are fully prepared to care for patients, in accordance with guidance from the Centers for Disease Control and Prevention (CDC) and in partnership with our local and state health departments.

 COVID-19 Online Risk Assessment

 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

 At WVMC, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective 6/11/2020, we are easing our visitor policy as follows:
+Effective 7/19/2021, we are no longer restricting visitation, but require visitors to adhere to the following:

 - Please utilize alternative methods of communication, including technology, with patients as much as possible.